-The interior of the temple is formed by a four-span nave, divided into side aisles by three pairs of pillars.
+The interior of the church is formed by a four-bay nave, divided into side aisles by three pairs of pillars.
 Originally, the central nave was covered with a net vault, which after the Second World War was reconstructed as a stellar vault.
 The same vaults are located in the aisles, chancel and chapel, while in the sacristy there is a diamond vault.

 Kunkel R.M., Architektura gotycka na Mazowszu, Warszawa 2005.